gheorghitamutu/QSS2023/Project/docs/User-Guide.md

 #### Contributions:
-Nechita Roberta - Use Case Diagram and UseCase Documentation, FrontEnd part, Functional testing on frontend part (adding both pre- and post-conditions), Backend integration on frontend, Document the personal implementation with java doc comment in order to generate the tech report, User-Guide Manual.
+Nechita Roberta - Use Case Diagram and UseCase Documentation; FrontEnd part; Functional testing on frontend part (adding both pre- and post-conditions); Backend integration on frontend;
+Document the personal implementation with java doc comment in order to generate the tech report; User-Guide Manual.

+Rosu Radu-Andrei - Use Case Diagram and UseCase Documentation; Timetable HTML Generation part; Backend integration on generator; Generator integration to frontend;
+Unit Tests for multiple services (Disciplines, Rooms, Sessions, StudentGroups, Teachers); Preconditions, Postconditions and Invariants for all HTML Generator classes and methods;
+Document the personal implementation with javadoc comments; User-Guide Manual.